Mallerstang: The head of the Eden

 This narrow valley at the head of the River Eden is bounded by Wild Boar Fell and Swarth Fell to the west and Mallerstang Edge to the east.

 The highest point of Mallerstang Edge is the summit of High Seat; at 709 m this is a metre or so higher than the more prominent Wild Boar Fell.
 The other main high points on the eastern side of the dale are the curiously named Gregory Chapel, south of High Seat, and Hugh Seat to the south-east.

 The river Eden rises as Red Gill Beck in Black Moss, the peat bogs below Hugh Seat.
-A little further downstream it becomes Hellgill Beck; and it traditionally takes the name 'Eden' below the waterfall Hell Gill Force, after it has been joined by Aisgill Beck, which flows down from Wild Boar Fell.
+A little further downstream the river becomes Hellgill Beck.
+It traditionally takes the name 'Eden' below the waterfall Hell Gill Force, after it has been joined by Aisgill Beck, which flows down from Wild Boar Fell.
 The Ordnance Survey places the name change further upstream, beyond the diffluence of the Eden Sike which flows into Eden Sike Cave, one of a number of caves in the area.

-Mallerstang, like many other Pennine dales, reflects the settlement pattern set a thousand years ago by its Norse settlers (whose language is still evident in the names of many of its geographical features).
-Its small community is scattered along 10 km of the dale in a series of isolated houses and small hamlets, with no village.
-The largest of the hamlets, Outhgill, provides a central point for the community—but after the closure of the village hall (the Travers Institute) in the 1960s, and the final closure of the post office in the 1990s, only the parish church remains.
-St Mary's still has a small but loyal and enthusiastic congregation, and services are held weekly.
+Mallerstang, like many other Pennine dales, reflects the settlement pattern set a thousand years ago by its Norse settlers, whose language is still evident in the names of many of its geographical features.